MiltonGreat/Fraud-Detection/README.md

 # Credit Card Fraud Detection Using Machine Learning

+## Overview

+This project focuses on detecting fraudulent credit card transactions using machine learning algorithms.
+The goal is to build a model that can accurately classify transactions as fraudulent or non-fraudulent based on the available dataset.

 ### Problem Statement

 Detecting fraudulent credit card transactions in real-time is essential for financial institutions to prevent significant losses.

-### Solution Approach

-Data: A highly imbalanced dataset of credit card transactions, with only 0.17% classified as fraudulent.

-Methods:

-- Preprocessed data by normalizing transaction amounts and encoding categorical variables.
-- Addressed class imbalance using SMOTE (Synthetic Minority Oversampling Technique) and cost-sensitive learning.
-- Built and tuned a Random Forest Classifier to detect fraud.
-- Evaluated performance using metrics like precision, recall, and F1-score.
-- Tools: Python (Scikit-learn, imbalanced-learn, Seaborn).

-### Results

-- Achieved a recall rate of 95%, ensuring most fraudulent transactions were identified.
-- Improved model performance by fine-tuning the classification threshold to balance precision and recall.

-### Key Insights

-- Handling imbalanced datasets is critical for fraud detection models.
-- A high recall rate minimizes false negatives, which is crucial for detecting fraud effectively.

-### Future Directions

-- Incorporate real-time data streaming and anomaly detection techniques for faster fraud identification.
-- Use advanced models like Graph Neural Networks to capture relationships between transactions.

-### Overview

-This project focuses on detecting fraudulent credit card transactions using machine learning algorithms.
-The goal is to build a model that can accurately classify transactions as fraudulent or non-fraudulent based on the available dataset.

 ### Dataset